pyamsoft/update-hosts/README.md

 - Is named update-hosts instead of hosts-update
 - Provides an optional pre-defined whitelist which matches uBlock0 Unbreak list to fix websites which are broken by blocking certain hosts.
-- Handles a list of ipset sources as well for blocking IP addresses at the iptables firewall level.
 - Pull hosts from extra user specified hosts files or network locations, merging all files together into one large hosts file

-- Output hosts or ipset files into user specified locations
-- Fetches all hosts and ipset sources in parallel instead of waiting one after the other
+- Can output a blocklist in an ipset format
+- Can output a blocklist in an dnsmasq format

 ## Hosts Sources